Black beetle virus: History and general information

 BBV is recognized as a member of a group of small split arboviruses from the same line as Nodamura virus which was discovered 20 years prior to BBV in Japan.
 The genomes of these viruses are unusually small compared to others such as picorna and retroviruses.
 Because the virus only has 2 initial RNAs, this is the simplest class of virus.
 There is an RNA 3 that does appear only in infected cells.

 BBV has only been shown to infect insect cells.
 When transmitted to wax moth larvae, it can cause paralysis; however it cannot replicate in mammalian cells like other viruses in its family.
 Viruses such as Nodamura Virus and Flock house virus have been shown to infect mammals and fishes.

 BBV comes from the family of Nodaviridae that contains nine different viruses divided into two different sub groups: Alphanodavirus and Betanodavirus.
 BBV falls into the Alphanodavirus group along with Nodavirus.
 These viruses are non-enveloped, with icosahedral geometries, and T=3 symmetry.
 Their diameter is typically around 30 nm with BBV's being 32.4 nm.
 The virus genomes are linear and segmented, bipartite, around 21.4kb in length as well.

 Alphanodaviruses life cycles begin with penetration into the host cell.
 Once in the cytoplasm, RNA is transcribed within envagininations of the host cell using its own RNA dependent polymerase.
 To release, the virus causes lysis of the host cell from which copies of newly made virus are released.

 Viral classification

 BBV is a (+)ssRNA virus from the family Nodaviridae and of the genus Alphanodavirus.
-The two other viruses within the Nodaviridae are Noramura virus and Flock House virus.
-Each member of the Nodaviridae is then classified as either an alpha or beta-nodavirus with BBV being an alphanodavirus.
-BBV, Flock House, and nodavirus are all group IV viruses with varying abilities to infect other animals in terms of species specificity.
+Each member of the family Nodaviridae is classified as either an alpha (infecting insects) or beta-nodavirus (infecting fish) with BBV being an alphanodavirus.